For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. In some countries, banks require you to send them hand-written letters to set up Direct Debits to foreign accounts.
 Plus, they'll charge you a fee for the transfer!

-8. If you get locked out of your account because you've forgotten your PIN code, it's definitely easier to deal with it locally in a branch, rather than over the phone in another country.
+8. If you get locked out of your account because you've forgotten your PIN code, it's easier to deal with it locally in a branch, rather than over the phone in another country.

 Things to consider when opening a bank account